UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Admins need be able to add information
 * Admins need be able to edit and update information
 * Admins need to be able to search through the record of constituents and organizations

-#### Volunteers Module
-* Event Registration
-  * Single time or reoccurring
-  * Sign up type (individual, group, group member)
-  * Customizable volunteer data registration pages, includes name, email, address, emergency contact, agreement to media use/background check, Training completion, age
-  * Includes a custom volunteer waiver
-* Volunteer registration pages
-  * A calendar view so volunteers can see all upcoming opportunities
-  * Form pages to collect information listed above
-* Volunteer attendance
-  * Generates QR codes/links that can be used on site to confirm attendance
-  * Check in page that allows volunteers to tell their name and have it recorded
-  * Manually log attendance hours/people

 #### Events Module
 * Keeps track of any events